 So, the options:

 - Interview your short-list.
-This may be face-to-face, skype, email or a phone call.
+This may be face-to-face, Skype, email or a phone call.
 It is here that you will get a feel for how you ‘click’ and you’ll know which candidate you’d prefer to work with.
-Go through your list of questions and like any interview, note down not just the answers but your impressions.
+Go through your list of questions and like any interview, note down not just the answers but your first impressions.

 - Like any big decision… don’t decide straight away.
-Sleep on it, if you have further questions then send them an email before you commit.
+Sleep on it.
+If you have further questions then send them an email before you commit.
 If you like two candidates you don’t have to choose just yet.
 See number 6!

 - The paperwork.
 While you shouldn’t need to commit to a period of time, once you select your sidekick there’s some paperwork to be sorted.
 At the least, a confidentiality agreement should be provided for you to sign.
 I have a standard letter of engagement but the types of paperwork will vary depending on your sidekick.